Blog

 As the vendor of the Google Analytics in Confluence app — which allows you to track Atlassian Confluence usage in Google Analytics and then view reports within Confluence — we are often asked to extend the product to allow Google Analytics reports for external websites to be viewed within Confluence Cloud.

 While we really like the idea of this, we have been somewhat reluctant to add this functionality because it would involve us as a company to store a user token (i.e. a representation of your user credentials) on our servers so that we can display the reports on your behalf.
-As a security conscious company, we have always resisted storing other people’s data in our services.
+As a security conscious company, we have always resisted storing other people’s data in our services where possible.

 We have found a solution to this problem which side-steps these security concerns.
-Google provides an excellent free service – Google Data Studio – which allows you to build reports based on many different data sources, and authorisation is handled by Google.
+Google provides an excellent free service – Google Data Studio Looker Studio – which allows you to build reports based on many different data sources, and authorisation is handled by Google.
 One such data source is Google Analytics.

 Video transcript